Coffee Origins: Nicaragua

 Information: NUEVA SEGOVIA

-This region, on Nicaragua’s northern border, has made a name for itself in recent years by producing some of the country’s greatest coffees, with a lot of success in the country’s Cup of Excellence competition.
+ThiOncaragua’s northern border has this region made a name for itself in recent years by producing some of the country’s most extraordinary coffees, with a lot of success in the country’s Cup of Excellence competition.

 Altitude: 1,100–1,650m (3,600–5,400ft)